ILIAS-eLearning/ILIAS/src/GlobalScreen/Scope/Notification/README.md

 Scope Notifications
 ===================
-This scope addresses notifications that are displayed to the user in the NotificationCenter (a dedicated item in the MetaBar).
+This scope addresses notifications that are displayed to the user in the NotificationCenter (a dedicated item in the MetaBar) and SystemInfos (Banners).
 Components can - as in all other scopes - via an implementation of a `NotificationProvider` provide the `MainNotificationCollector` with a list of notifications.
 These are summarized and displayed in the NotificationCenter.

 The following types are currently available via the Factory:

 - `StandardNotification`
 - `StandardNotificationGroup`
+- `AdministrativeNotification`

 # Provider